re-data/re-data/docs/datasource.md

 Currenlty it can be done via editing  `.env` file before starting Redata and uncommenting line `REDATA_BIGQUERY_KEY_FILE=PATH_TO_CREDS_FILE` with adding path to your creds file.

+If you would prefer another setup for BigQuery (like pasting json auth config directly in Redata UI let us know ;)

 ### Redshift

 ```